FamRau/InitialDesktopSetup/README.md

 ## USE:
 1. Complete the file "prog2install.txt" with the programs you want installed.
 Each program on a single lin
-2. run the script with sudo ./initial_setup.sh
+2. Run the script with sudo ./initial_setup.sh

 ## TODO:
 - [x] Write a function to check if a program is installed.
 If not, ask user if it should be installed.